1098T Tuition Statement Information

 WHO IS ELIGIBLE FOR THE EDUCATION BENEFITS?

 After the end of each tax year, the University is required to file Form 1098-T (Tuition Statement) with the IRS and each student.
 Form 1098-T will indicate whether the student was enrolled at least half time for at least one academic term during the tax year, and whether the student was enrolled exclusively in graduate level courses.
-Also included on Form 1098-T, are the amounts billed for qualified tuition and related expenses during the calendar year.

 This information is not intended as legal or tax advice and is not an exhaustive listing of all available tax benefits for education or the criteria for those credits.
 Individuals should consult the forms and publications found on the IRS website, or contact a tax practitioner about personal income tax situations.